How To Tell If Equation Is Linear

 Step 2: Look for Variables in the Denominator

 A linear equation should not have variables in the denominator of any fraction.
 When a variable appears in the denominator, it implies division by that variable, which introduces non-linearity.
-For instance, if you encounter an equation like:
+Take this case: if you encounter an equation like:

 y = 5 / x + 2